-Imperial Chemical Industries Limited and Akzo Nobel N.V. on the de-risking of the ICI Pension Fund by way of a circa £3.6 billion transaction involving bulk annuity buy-in policies entered into with Legal & General Assurance Society Limited and Prudential Retirement Income Limited.
+Imperial Chemical Industries Limited and Akzo Nobel N.V. on the de-risking of the ICI Pension Fund by way of a circa £3.6 billion transaction involving bulk annuity buy-in policies with Legal & General Assurance and Prudential Retirement Income.

 Prudential Retirement Income on a group bulk annuity buy-in policy with the Trustee of the Cable & Wireless Superannuation Fund for a premium in excess of £1 billion, covering approximately 5,000 members of the pension scheme.